Andrew-Ka/Anki-Extension-Repo/README.md

   - VS Code - as my code editor
   - [Foosoft's AnkiConnect API](https://foosoft.net/projects/anki-connect/) - this is the backbone of all the user account interaction
-  -

 ## Contributing

 I don't have any contributing markdown files.
 If you want to add to this project, feel free to make a pull request.
 If you want to merge,
 I'll review your changes and happily add to the extension! 😊 (I might need a little time, but I'll get it done ✅)

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning